josejuanmartinez/anonymizer/README.md

 NOTE: These entities have a LOW recall, since they are very document dependant.
 You must need to include new or fine-tune them.
 To do that, use `esentities.py` or create another file for another language (`enentities.py`, ...)

+## IMAGE BUILD TO UPLOAD TO DOCKER HUB
+Just go to ./docker and execute:
+`sudo docker-compose build`

+This will create an image.

+To upload it to docker hub:

+`sudo docker push docker.io/josejuanmartineziqvia/anonymizer:0.1`

 ## INSTALLATION

 ## Apertium (for translation)